alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 ### Check-in ritual
 * DC started meeting with EZ + I weekly which I think will massively help internal communication
 * REG started on AutSPACEs
+	* keep chatting with them - bring them into the loop! 🚀

 ### Project specific Reflection